 The Queen’s Gambit Declined has the reputation of one of the most reliable chess openings.

 Almost all the elite players have it in their repertoire, and it is extremely hard to beat them when they opt for this classical opening.

-In the Queen’s Gambit Declined, Black usually gets solid positions with good center control and a safe king.
+In This Opening, Black usually gets solid positions with good center control and a safe king.

 The cost of a mistake is pretty low in this opening, so even after a few inaccuracies, the position remains playable.
 This increases Black’s chances for a good outcome.